 Every rule will be compared with these metrics (the average of your samples for each timestamp) to decide if your trigger action is going to be executed or not.

-We support two actions at the moment, to add and remove containers.
-We are going to expand this in the next releases of Galaxy, if you have ideas for new actions please open a ticket (email@example.com).
+We support three actions at the moment, to add, remove, and to kill containers.
+If you have ideas for new actions please open a ticket (email@example.com).

 add containers action will never remove containers and